Clear vs Diffused Greenhouse Film: Which One Gives Better Yield?

 Overall Use Case Heat gain priority Yield stability & quality priority

-Greenhouse film performance properties comparison
+Greenhouse film performance properties comparison chart

-Key performance properties of clear and diffused greenhouse films used in protected cultivation.
+Key performance properties of clear and diffused greenhouse films used in protected cultivation

 3 Reasons Why Diffused Film Increases Yield